makaroni4/img-lint/_posts/2017-03-05-how-tos-survival.markdown

 Let's think of a brighter example for it than cancer patients.
 It could be percentage of working laptops from the same batch or fraction of people who continue use your product after first week, second week, etc.

-In our research we'll look at how many people who started online course continue with the it and watch new lessons.
+In our research we'll look at how many people who started online course continue with it and watch new lessons.

 ## Main assumption